JoyMonteiro/bharatsim-tutorial/source/firstprogram.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 Create a new project in the required directory.
 There is no need to create a new folder, as creating a new project automatically creates a new folder.
 Name this folder ``sir`` and change the language to scala.
 The build system should be chosen to be sbt.

 Navigate to ``src\main\scala`` and right click on the folder in IntelliJ.
 Select a new package and rename it sir.
 Again right click on sir package, select a Scala class followed by object.
-Call this object Main.
+Call this object ``Main``.

 The empty class should look like this.